NetGent: Agent-Based Automation of Network Application Workflows: System Design

 \smartparagraph{Controller queries the cache first.} Given the current page (DOM) and the last transition, the \emph{Program Controller} queries the \emph{State Repository}.
 If a cache hit occurs, the Controller invokes the \emph{State Executor} to replay the stored code in the browser and the workflow advances.
 This cache-first policy is the core of compile–then–replay and eliminates repeated reasoning (repeatability, efficiency).

 \smartparagraph{Cache miss triggers one-shot synthesis.} On a cache miss, the Controller invokes \emph{State Synthesis} (LLM), which performs four steps using the current DOM, screenshot, and user's rules: (1) \emph{Observe} the environment to form a structured view; (2) \emph{Select} the appropriate next abstract state (trigger–action pair); (3) \emph{Generate} concrete detectors that reliably recognize that state; (4) \emph{Decompose} the action into a simplified plan with decomposed tasks.
-The decomposed tasks are then executed by the \emph{Web Agent} which also generate the executable code.
-Then, the \emph{Concrete State} is written back to the repository.
+The \emph{Web Agent} executes these decomposed tasks and generates the executable code.
+The \emph{Concrete State} is then written back to the repository.
 Only the missing node is synthesized; the abstract NFA and prior states remain intact (robustness, efficiency).

-\smartparagraph{Realistic execution and termination.} To enhance realism and evade bot detection, our web agent integrates browser stealth, human-like interaction, and network control (details in Appendix \S\ref{sec:realism}).
+\smartparagraph{Realistic execution and termination.} To enhance realism and evade bot detection, our web agent integrates browser stealth, human-like interaction, and network stealth (details in Appendix \S\ref{sec:realism}).
 An end state is declared when an application-level condition holds (e.g., for ESPN, a \texttt{<video>} element is playing and time is advancing).
 Otherwise, the Controller loops to the next state.

 \smartparagraph{Concrete example.} Starting at the Disney+ homepage, the Controller hits cached \texttt{login} and \texttt{select\_profile} states on subsequent runs; on the first run these are synthesized once.
 Navigating to the ESPN hub and clicking the first video may trigger ads or a PIN prompt; the NFA branches handle these cases by synthesizing (once) a \texttt{type\_pin} or \texttt{skip\_ad} state and writing them to the repository.
 Playback detection serves as the end state, after which \sys{} records the successful trace and terminates.